 If you indicate that you will not submit your scores, they will not be considered in the admission process even if they are included on your official high school transcript.

-GW will superscore the SAT, which means that the Admissions Committee will consider only the highest critical reading, math and writing scores you’ve submitted, regardless of test administration.
-We will not superscore the ACT, but the committee will consider the highest submitted composite score.
+GW will superscore both the SAT and the ACT, which means that the Admissions Committee will consider only the highest critical reading, math, and writing scores you’ve submitted, regardless of test administration.
 We will not recalculate a new composite score from subsection scores on various dates.

 If you’re an international applicant (non-U.S. citizens and non-U.S. permanent residents), you are not required to submit SAT/ACT scores for admission unless you are also part of one of the groups required to still submit test scores.

-You are still required to submit either the TOEFL, IELTS or PTE if English is not your first language, as indicated on the Common Application.
-This requirement may be waived if you submit a SAT critical reasoning score of 600 or higher, or an ACT English score of 27 or higher.
+You are still required to submit either the TOEFL, IELTS, or PTE if English is not your first language, as indicated on the Common Application.
+This requirement may be waived if you submit an SAT critical reasoning score of 650 or higher, evidence-based reading and writing of 650 or higher, or an ACT English score of 29 or higher.

 If you spent your most recent four years in a school setting where English is the sole language of instruction in all academic subjects (excluding foreign language and ESL/ELL courses), you are exempt from the TOEFL/IELTS/PTE requirement.